 Are you dissatisfied with your sexual function?
 Do you experience pain during sex, rapid ejaculation, or suffer from a lack of desire?
 Regardless of your specific problem, all of these concerns relate to dysfunctional sexual performance – and none of them will simply resolve on their own.
 Moreover, if left untreated, they can become permanent, causing personal stress and marital tension that will only intensify with time.
 So what should you do to improve your sexual performance?

-The first step you should take when dealing with a sexual dysfunction is to acknowledge it.
+The first step you should take when dealing with sexual dysfunction is to acknowledge it.
 Recognize your problem and learn more about what causes it, be it emotional or physiological reasons.
 Sexual performance is associated with a wide range of factors, including health conditions, economic stress, life crises, family issues, medical history, and more.

 Before seeking treatment, it is essential to do your homework.
 Identify the problem, understand whether it is emotional or physical, learn more about it and explore different treatment options.
 A good place to start with your research is professional websites where certified sexologists and sex therapists publish articles.
 In Israel, this includes reading articles by clinical psychologists, psychotherapists, and others who have been trained in sexual therapy and are registered with the ITAM (ISST) – Israeli Society of Sexual Therapy.

 The root of any sexual problem is always personal and unique, but a typical cause is anything anxiety-provoking that occurred recently.
 Tension in your life can creep into bed with you, making it hard to keep your thoughts focused on sex.
 In sum, anxiety makes a bad partner to share a bed with, impairing sexual arousal, causing vaginal dryness or pain on penetration, and interfering with erection or orgasm.
-Some of the most common causes of stress that affects one’s sex life are a recent diagnosis of a medical condition or tension at work.
+Some of the most common causes of stress that affect one’s sex life are a recent diagnosis of a medical condition or tension at work.

 How do sexual problems affect a relationship?
 Often, they will cause the couple to avoid sex, pulling away from foreplay, even a hug and a kiss, like they would run from a fire.
 Naturally, this leads to distance and alienation.